Diffusion Means in Geometric Spaces: Introduction

+While we will briefly touch on other types of Fr\'echet means below, to keep language simple, in this entire article, the standalone term \emph{Fr\'echet mean} always refers to the intrinsic mean.

+While the Fr\'echet mean reduces to the usual mean vector on Euclidean spaces, it is by far not the only generalization that satisfies this property.
 A widely used alternative mean concept exists on embedded submanifolds $\cM \subset \mathbb{R}^k$.
 There one can define an \emph{extrinsic mean} as the shortest distance orthogonal projection in the ambient space of the mean in $\mathbb{R}^k$ to $\cM$.
-This mean can also be expressed as an M-estimator, using not the squared geodesic distance but the squared chordal distance, which is simply the distance in $\mathbb{R}^k$ \cite{HL96} \cite{HL98}\cite{bhattacharya_large_2003}\cite{bhattacharya_large_2005}\cite{Hotz2013}.
-In contrast to this extrinsic mean, the Fr\'echet mean is sometimes referred to as \emph{intrinsic mean}.
+This mean uses not the squared geodesic distance but the squared chordal distance, which is simply the distance in $\mathbb{R}^k$ \citet{HL96,HL98,bhattacharya_large_2003,bhattacharya_large_2005,Hotz2013}.
+We discuss the relation of intrinsic and extrinsic means to the proposed diffusion means below.
+Also relying on embeddings, residual, Ziezold and Procrustean means have been defined \citet{Gow,Z94,MJ2000,LeKume2000,H_meansmeans_12,DM16}.
+On Euclidean spaces, embedded in a higher dimensional Euclidean space, all of theses reduce to the usual mean vector: the expected vector value.

-The mean value concept was extended further by \cite{ziezold_expected_1977} to quasi-metric spaces and later the \emph{generalized Fr\'echet means} \cite{huckemann_intrinsic_2011}\cite{huckemann_inference_2011} were introduced for continuous functions $\rho:Q\times P \to [0,\infty)$ on topological spaces $Q$ and $P$, with $Q$ being the data space and $P$ the descriptor space.
-Generalized Fr\'echet means can be understood as m-estimators which have a geometrical interpretation, e.g. as geodesics or nested lower dimensional subspaces \cite{HuckemannEltzner2018}.
-This means they are defined as minimizing a squared loss function $\rho$ which is usually not the metric, while still obtaining a meaningful mean set $E^{(\rho)}(X) = \arg\min_{y\in P}\E[\rho(X,y)^2]$.
+The mean value concept was extended further by \citet{ziezold_expected_1977} to quasi-metric spaces and later the \emph{generalized Fr\'echet means} \citet{huckemann_intrinsic_2011,huckemann_inference_2011} were introduced for continuous functions $\rho:Q\times P \to [0,\infty)$ on topological spaces $Q$ and $P$, with $Q$ being the data space and $P$ the descriptor space.
+Generalized Fr\'echet means can be understood, e.g. as geodesics or nested lower dimensional subspaces \citet{HuckemannEltzner2018}.
+They are defined as minimizing a squared loss function $\rho$ linking the data space to the descriptor space obtaining a meaningful mean set $E^{(\rho)}(X) = \argmin_{p\in P}\E[\rho(X,p)^2]$.

-In this paper we introduce \emph{diffusion means} on geometric spaces and give a theoretical account for the definition on connected smooth manifolds.
-The diffusion mean value can be realized as a generalized Fr\'echet mean for $P=Q$ that gives a location statistic for random variables on $P$.
-The definition is motivated by the idea of maximizing the likelihood of a Brownian motion instead of minimizing distance.